Canon 1200D vs 30D

 Studio photographers will appreciate that the Canon 30D (unlike the 1200D) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the 1200D and the 30D have been discontinued, but can regularly be found used on eBay.
 The 30D was replaced by the Canon 40D, while the 1200D was followed by the Canon 1300D.
+Further information on the two cameras, as well as related accessories, can be found on the official Canon website.

 Review summary: Canon 1200D vs 30D